 In 2019, the average divorce process lasted 84 weeks to get to the final hearing.
-Post-COVID-19 pandemic, with courts shutdown, the backlog likely lengthens that number.
+Post-COVID-19 pandemic, with courts shutdown, the backlog is even longer.

 Even before mediation starts, a spouse may look at the list of potential mediators and find something wrong with each and every one of them.
 One of the spouses having any connection to the legal profession could be looked upon with suspicion.